grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Looking at the example, we can see that the test method itself is the only thing that's left -- the two methods (the test list and assertion) that we previously had are gone now.
-Well, to tell you the truth, they are not literally gone -- it's just that the test framework offers replacements that are far better, so we used them instead.
+Well, to tell you the truth, they are not literally gone -- it's just that the test framework offers far better replacements, so we used them instead.
 Let's reiterate the three elements of the previous version of the test that I promised would be present after the transition to the test framework:

 1. The **Test List** is now created automatically by the framework from all methods marked with a `[Fact]` attribute.
 There's no need to maintain one or more central lists anymore, so the `Main()` method is no more.
 2. The **Test Method** is present and looks almost the same as before.
 3. The **Assertion** takes the form of a call to the static `Assert.Equal()` method -- the xUnit.NET framework is bundled with a wide range of assertion methods, so I used one of them.
-Of course, no one stops you from writing your own custom assertion if the built-in assertion methods don't offer what you are looking for.
+Of course, no one stops you from writing your custom assertion if the built-in assertion methods don't offer what you are looking for.

 Phew, I hope I made the transition quite painless for you.
 Now the last thing to add -- as there is no `Main()` method anymore in the last example, you surely must wonder how we run those tests, right?
-Ok, the last big secret unveiled -- we use an external application for this (we will refer to it using the term **Test Runner**) -- we tell it which assemblies to run and then it loads them, runs them, reports the results etc. A Test Runner can take various forms, e.g. it can be a console application, a GUI application or a plugin for an IDE.
+Ok, the last big secret unveiled -- we use an external application for this (we will refer to it using the term **Test Runner**) -- we tell it which assemblies to run and then it loads them, runs them, reports the results, etc. A Test Runner can take various forms, e.g. it can be a console application, a GUI application or a plugin for an IDE.
 Here is an example of a test runner provided by a plugin for Visual Studio IDE called Resharper:

 ![Resharper test runner docked as a window in Visual Studio 2015 IDE](images/Resharper_Test_Runner.PNG)

 ## Mocking framework

 W> This introduction is written for those who are not proficient with using mocks.
 Even though, I accept the fact that the concept may be too difficult for you to grasp.
-If, while reading this section, you find youreslf lost, please skip it.
+If, while reading this section, you find yourself lost, please skip it.
 We won't be dealing with mock objects until part 2, where I offer a richer and more accurate description of the concept.

 When we want to test a class that depends on other classes, we may think it's a good idea to include those classes in the test as well.
 This, however, does not allow us to test a single object or a small cluster of objects in isolation, where we would be able to verify that just a small part of the application works correctly.
 Thankfully, if we make our classes depend on interfaces rather than other classes, we can easily implement those interfaces with special "fake" classes that can be crafted in a way that makes our testing easier.
 For example, objects of such classes may contain pre-programmed return values for some methods.
 They can also record the methods that are invoked on them and allow the test to verify whether the communication between our object under test and its dependencies is correct.

 Nowadays, we can rely on tools to generate such a "fake" implementation of a given interface for us and let us use this generated implementation in place of a real object in tests.
 This happens in a different way, depending on a language.
 Sometimes, the interface implementations can be generated at runtime (like in Java or C#), sometimes we have to rely more on compile-time generation (e.g. in C++).

 Narrowing it down to C# -- a mocking framework is just that -- a mechanism that allows us to create objects (called "mock objects" or just "mocks"), that adhere to a certain interface, at runtime.
 It works like this: the type of the interface we want to have implemented is usually passed to a special method which returns a mock object based on that interface (we'll see an example in a few seconds).
-Aside from the creation of mock objects, such framework provides an API to configure the mocks on how they behave when certain methods are called on them and allows us to inspect which calls they received.
+Aside from the creation of mock objects, such a framework provides an API to configure the mocks on how they behave when certain methods are called on them and allows us to inspect which calls they received.
 This is a very powerful feature, because we can simulate or verify conditions that would be difficult to achieve or observe using only production code.
 Mocking frameworks are not as old as test frameworks so they haven't been used in TDD since the very beginning.

 I'll give you a quick example of a mocking framework in action now and defer further explanation of their purpose to later chapters, as the full description of mocks and their place in TDD is not so easy to convey.

 Let's pretend that we have a class that allows placing orders and then puts these orders into a database (using an implementation of an interface called `OrderDatabase`).
-In addition, it handles any exception that may occur, by writing it into a log.
-The class itself does not do any important stuff, but let's try to imagine really hard that this is some serious domain logic.
+Besides, it handles any exception that may occur, by writing it into a log.
+The class itself does not do any important stuff, but let's try to imagine hard that this is some serious domain logic.
 Here's the code for this class:

 ```csharp
 public class OrderProcessing